Shoreland, Ohio

-Shoreland is an unincorporated community located within Washington Township in Lucas County, Ohio along the Michigan-Ohio border.
-Shoreland is located East off I-75 and North of the Ottawa River.
-The Washington Township Fire department is located in Shoreland.
-Shoreland Elementary School is an elementary school located in Shoreland which is part of Washington Local Schools.
+Shoreland is an unincorporated community is largely located within Washington Township with a smaller part in the city of Toledo in Lucas County, Ohio along the Michigan-Ohio border.
+Shoreland is located east off I-75 and north of the Ottawa River.
+Shantee Creek flows through the center dividing the peninsular portion of the neighborhood from the mainland.

+Located within Shoreland are Washington Township Fire Department and Shoreland Elementary School, which is part of the Washington Local School District.

 Washington Township Limit sign located in Shoreland.